 It’s a big word ‘integrity’.
 People with integrity fill me with a sense of admiration and awe for whilst I may aspire towards it, I know in my heart that it will always lie a step away from me.
 People with integrity are the same the whole way through.
 You know that they’re system of values could never be compromised no matter how uncomfortable the situation.
-With these rare and wondrous beings you know exactly where you stand and that is a sense of great comfort for all of us who have the good fortune to be associated with people of integrity.
+With these rare and wondrous beings, you know exactly where you stand, and that is a sense of great comfort for all of us who have the good fortune to be associated with people of integrity.

-I would like to propose that integrity is also an aspect of design.
+I want to propose that integrity is also an aspect of design.
 There are pieces of furniture, pieces of good design that display something akin to the quality of integrity.
 It’s as if again you know where you are with them you feel comfortable with them once you get to know them [which doesn’t mean that on first acquaintance they may not appear difficult or uncomfortable].
-Nothing is out of place with them, nothing sets those tiny alarm bells at the back of your head ringing with anxiety.
+Nothing is out of place with them; nothing sets those tiny alarm bells at the back of your head ringing with anxiety.
 In counselling design students we frequently suggest that one should be true to oneself but what kind of truth is that and how do we know that we are being true to ourselves, how can we tell when we are getting it right, and when we’re getting it wrong.
-I would suggest that one of those touchstones would be a kind of wholeness a kind of integrity and in this article I will go on to describe and show how one can work towards this quality in individual pieces of work.
+I would suggest that one of those touchstones would be a kind of wholeness a kind of integrity and in this article, I will go on to describe and show how one can work towards this quality in individual pieces of work.

 After all it was your idea, you may not especially like it now and it may not have been an especially wonderful idea but it’s still your idea.

 I was recently doing the annual spring clean and weeding of the workshop portfolios and was surprised and amused by the disparate nature of the pieces we’d made over the many years that I have been a furniture maker.
 One works as a professional for different clients with many different requirements.
 This takes one into areas into which maybe one wouldn’t instinctively tread.
-I know that clients can be wonderful things, they put bread and butter and occasionally a bit of jam on our table but they often take us into areas of design aesthetics that we wouldn’t normally go.
-I know in my case the worst sin I have committed was to design an especially popular chair which we made and are still making despite my efforts to kill the damn thing stone dead.
+I know that clients can be wonderful things, they put bread and butter and occasionally a bit of jam on our table, but they often take us into areas of design aesthetics that we wouldn’t normally go.
+I know in my case, the worst sin I have committed was to design an especially popular chair which we made and are still making despite my efforts to kill the damn thing stone dead.
 What’s wrong with that – well nothing except that people like the chair and then want tables and sideboards and this and that to go with it when the idea and inspiration behind the original chair were dead and buried some 15 years ago.
 So as a professional designer, one is frequently asked to compromise.
 To make objects that are developments of old ideas and old inspirations.

 But then compromise is surely the antithesis of integrity, for is this not at the very root and a part of the very nature of being a professional.
-By becoming a professional one has admitted to prostitution to provide design ideas for money from then on it is only a question of price.
+By becoming a professional one has admitted to prostitution to provide design ideas for money from then on, it is only a question of price.
 I am frequently asked – do I mind having clients push and pull me all over the visual spectrum, and my answer is no because clients don’t come to me unless they like the kind of work I’ve done in the past and frequently one can take an idea that was dead and buried 15 years ago and breath new life into it.
-After all it was your idea, you may not especially like it now and it may not have been an especially wonderful idea but it’s still your idea.
+After all, it was your idea, you may not especially like it now, and it may not have been an especially wonderful idea, but it’s still your idea.

 It’s as if you are attempting to make a symphony in visual forms.
 A symphony will open with a particular refrain – Dah Dah Dah Dum.
-This will be repeated and developed in the opening of the symphony so you become familiar with it.
+This will be repeated and developed in the opening of the symphony, so you become familiar with it.
 Then in the body of the work that refrain – Dah Dah Dah Dum will be turned inside out – pulled apart, looked at upside down, twisted, reversed but it will still be – Dah Dah Dah Dum.
-At the end of our symphony we are returned to the opening refrain, we are reassured and reintroduced to our old friend – Dah Dah Dah Dum.
+At the end of our symphony, we are returned to the opening refrain; we are reassured and reintroduced to our old friend – Dah Dah Dah Dum.